JayWood/the-seo-framework/readme.txt

 	* TODO Author SEO can only be updated by Authors (self), Editors (self) and Admins (all).
 	* TODO Canonical SEO!
 	* TODO Canonical SEO scheme options, default "automated".
-	* TODO Archive title prefix options!
+	* Archive title prefix options!
 	* TODO Schema SEO!
 	* TODO The SEO Bar options.
 	* TODO Schema SEO will allow you to enable and disable global Schema.org features.
 	* LD+Json Schema.org website name and URL header markup on the front-page.
 This should change the `example.com > category > subcategory` output in Google to `Example Site > category > subcategory`.
 See [this page](https://developers.google.com/structured-data/site-name) for more info.
-	* TODO (Filter default true?)
-Description option to remove the Blogname and title when excerpt is set (when excerpt is supported).
-	* TODO Timing dropdown options for the sitemap.
+	* Time display options for the sitemap.
 Now you can select how the time is output.
-Default Date + Time for new installations, data for old.
+Default "Complete date plus hours, minutes and timezone".
 	* TODO Article modified time output can now be adjusted, just like the sitemap timing options.
 	* TODO Per page title additions options (reverse of global settings with doing it right listener). (maybe)
 	* TODO New global Automated Description options.